QuantEcon/lecture-python-advanced/source/rst/BCG_complete_mkts.rst

   firm

 - :math:`K, C_0` be two scalars and :math:`C_1(\epsilon)` a function
-  that we use to construct a guess of an equilibrium  pricing kernel for Arrow securities
+  that we use to construct a guess about an equilibrium  pricing kernel for Arrow securities

 We proceed  to describe constrained optimum problems faced by